 Balance & Gait Training

 Underlying musculoskeletal and neurological disorders can cause or aggravate a balance or gait problem.
-Luckily, physical therapy can help significantly reduce your symptoms or correct your condition altogether.
+Luckily, physical therapy gait training can help significantly reduce your symptoms or correct your condition altogether.

 Do you ever feel unsteady, or not quite as sure-footed as you used to be?
 Do you find yourself having to reach for walls or furniture to steady yourself?
 Do you experience pain in your hips, knees, or other joints that have changed the way that you walk?
 If so, you may be suffering from a balance or gait disorder.